 Construction of Alternatives 1, 2, and 3 would generally require excavation to a depth of 12 to 18 inches for streetscape, sidewalk, and travel lane construction.
 New light signals would require excavation to a depth of 12 feet, curb cuts would require excavation to a depth of 3 feet, new or replacement tree wells would require excavation to a depth of 4 feet, and the replacement of water and the AWSS would require excavation to a depth of 5 feet or deeper if there are conflicts with other utilities or the rail track.
-Alternatives 1 and 2 would also include the replacement of sewer lines along a portion of Market Street which would require excavation to a depth of 12 to 15 feet, the relocation of light standards which would require excavation to a depth of 12 feet, and the replacement of the rail tracks which would require excavation to a depth of two feet, and the replacement of signal conduit and water lines would require excavation to a depth of 3.5 feet.
+Alternatives 1 and 2 would also include the replacement of sewer lines along a portion of Market Street which would require excavation to a depth of 12 feet, and the replacement of signal conduit and water lines would require excavation to a depth of 3.5 feet.
 Rebuilding UN and Hallidie plazas would require excavation for foundations to a depth of up to 80 feet below street level at UN Plaza and 110 feet below street level at Hallidie Plaza.